Police: Girl struck by car after getting off school bus in Springfield Township

 It happened on the 400 block of E. Woodland Avenue around 3:30 p.m.
 Wednesday.

 Springfield police arrived on the scene and provided first aid to the girl.
-She was taken to Crozer Chester Hospital.
-No word on the girl's condition at this time.
+She was taken to Crozer Chester Hospital, where she listed in critical condition.

+The driver stayed on the scene.
+No word on charges at this time.

 The investigation is ongoing.